Rafflafressia/Star-Inventory-Logistics/README.md

 Category and Products:

 Categories with a list of products.
-Products have attributes like name, price, description.
+Products have attributes like product name, price, description.

 User Authentication: